mohamedsaif/IntelligentExperiences.OnContainers/guide/05-deployment/README.md

 We will use Azure DevOps Release exported definitions as a starting point and then configure them.

 You can find the templates in [src/devops-cd](../../src/devops-cd).
 Make sure you have them downloaded to your machine.

+>**IMPORTANT:** There is a challenge as of writing this that you need at lease 1 release pipeline defined and saved before you can import any pipelines.
+As a workaround, click on **Create pipeline** then select **Empty job** and finally click **Save**.
+After that return back to Releases (from the left navigation) to go to a view similar to what is being discussed in the following steps.

 Head to your project Releases and click (New -> Import release pipeline):